tarek102/tarek102/README.md

 ### Hi there, I'm Tarek Yosry 👋

 I am an experienced WordPress designer and full-stack developer seeking a successful career in software development to create innovative and cutting-edge business solutions.
-Ruby, Ruby on Rails, React, Redux, and JavaScript are the programming languages that I prefer to use.
+I create user-friendly, responsive websites using JavaScript, React, Redux, Ruby, and Ruby on Rails.

 ## 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/tarek-yosry/)